 The term newly industrialized country ("NIC") is an economic classification used by economists to represent economies that fall somewhere between a developed country and a developing country.
 The countries falling under this categorization are characterized by rapid export-driven economic growth and a secular migration of workers from rural to urban areas.

+Some examples of newly industrialized countries include China, India, and Brazil, although definitions of so-called NICs vary between economists.
 The one thing most economists can agree upon is that NICs tend to be attractive investment destinations given their strong economic growth rates, which makes them very important for international investors.

 Characteristics of Newly Industrialized Countries